discipl/discipl-law-reg/doc/Expressions.md

 #### SUM

 The `SUM` expression takes multiple numeric values as operands and calculates the sum.
-It accepts either fact references or direct [`LITERAL`](#literal) expressions.
 If one of the operands is `undefined`,  the result of the expression will be `undefined` too.

 > During evaluation the [unary plus operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Unary_plus) is used when non-numeric values are given as operand.
 An expression with 'ab' and 'cd' as operands will thus evaluate into the string 'abcd'.